Please see below for a link to the interactive parking map or a printable PDF version.

 All employees who wish to park on campus must register their vehicles with the Department of Public Safety.
-Application forms are available at the Student Services Center.
-Upon completion of the application, employees receive a commuter permit.
-Employee permits are valid in there designated zones Monday - Friday from 6 am - to 4:30 pm and in any commuter lot from 4:30 pm until 2 am weekdays and all day Saturday and Sunday.
+Upon completion of a vehicle registration, employees receive a commuter permit.
+Employee permits are valid in their designated zones Monday - Friday from 6 am - to 4:30 pm and in any commuter lot from 4:30 pm until 2 am weekdays and all day Saturday and Sunday.
 The valid permit must be properly displayed from the rear view mirror facing outward.
 Vehicles not properly displaying a valid permit are considered unregistered and are subject to ticketing and/or towing.

 Parking illegally because the lot is full, other vehicles are parked illegally, or because the staff member may be late are not valid excuses.
 Overnight parking for faculty and staff is not available except for Residence Life live-in staff.
 If faculty or staff are traveling on official University business, they may receive a travel permit from the Public Safety Department allowing them to park their car overnight in Lot 4 or 29.

 All students wishing to park on campus must register their vehicles with the Department of Public Safety.
-Application forms are available at the Student Services Center.
-Upon completion of the application:
+Upon completion of a parking registration:

-Eligible students may choose to purchase annual or summer permits.
+Eligible students may choose to purchase annual, spring semester, or summer permits.
 The permit must be properly displayed from the rear view mirror facing outward.
 Vehicles not properly displaying a valid permit are considered unregistered and are subject to ticketing and/or towing.

 Handicap and Medical Parking Permits